-This is a step-by-step guide on how to join the millions of people who've had over £12 billion of PPI premiums refunded, including free PPI complaint templates, info on how to deal with an offer, and making a complaint if your payout wasn't as big as it should have been.
+This is a step-by-step guide on how to join the millions of people who've had over £16 billion of PPI premiums refunded, including free PPI complaint templates, info on how to deal with an offer, and details on how to reopen a complaint.

 In this guide

 Had credit or store cards?
 See Reclaim credit card PPI for free